Impact

 Risk and Exploitability

 The CVSS score of 5.3 indicates a moderate severity.
-No EPSS score is available, and the issue is not listed in the CISA KEV catalog, suggesting a lower likelihood of widespread exploitation.
+The EPSS score of < 1% indicates a very low probability of exploitation, and the issue is not listed in the CISA KEV catalog, suggesting a lower likelihood of widespread exploitation.
 The attack vector is likely remote, via a crafted HTTP request sent to the internal web server; however, the service is disabled by default, which mitigates immediate risk.
 If the internal web server has been enabled, the vulnerability could be abused by anyone who can reach that interface.

 OpenCVE Enrichment